INTJs are often villainous in their mental hardwiring and propensity for diabolical acts.

 Do INTJs have a God Complex?

-INTJs become their own temples in a literal and metaphorical sense.
+INTJs become their temples in a literal and metaphorical sense.

-Psychologist Pierrette Desrosiers said that, “A god complex is an unshakable belief characterized by consistently inflated feelings of personal ability, privilege, or infallibility….”
+Psychologist Pierrette Desrosiers said, “A god complex is an unshakable belief characterized by consistently inflated feelings of personal ability, privilege, or infallibility….”

 Many INTJs may have a God Complex because the closest thing to creating reality in one’s image germinates from extreme ambition.